#Free Summer Lunch For Kids

 Spread the word!
 The Free Summer Lunch Program at the Jacksonville Public Library will officially kick off on June 6th!
 To help ensure that kids don't go hungry while school is out of session, free and nutritious meals are available for children and teens 18 and younger at many library locations.

-From June 6th through August 5th, all kids up to 18-years-old can get a free meal at nine Jacksonville Public Library locations.
+From June 6th through August 5th, all kids up to 18-years-old can get a free meal at several Jacksonville Public Library locations.
 At these library locations, no signup or application is necessary and any child 18 or younger can simply come during meal times to receive a free and healthy meal.
 While children are at the library eating lunch, they can check out books and also participate in other fun activities the library puts on throughout the summer such as storytimes, crafts, and the Summer Learning program.
 Bring the crew for Summer Learning, and they can receive a meal that includes protein, fruit or veggie, and a drink.

 Below is a list of the participating library branches: